dice-group/Ingrid/README.md

 folderName/ - the name of the folder that contains json files.

-To download taables from wiki:
+To download tables from wiki:
 ```
 python3 parseHTML.py 'link_to_wiki'
 ```